jjrrw174/PocketBook-Sync-KoReader-progress-with-PB-Library/README.md

 # PocketBook-Sync-KoReader-progress-with-PB-Library
-Small .sh script to update PocketBook library with current KoReader book progress
+Small .sh script to update PocketBook library with current KoReader book progress.
+It's more of an aproximation.
+I wanted the library to be somewhat up to date with what I'm reading.

 ***TESTED ON POCKETBOOK ERA, LATEST FIRMWARE***